FaizR55/genesys-llm-md/README.md

 ## About
-Middleware to connect genesys web messaging to personal llm.
-Support multi llm, chat history, and chat history to prompt for context.
+Middleware to simplify api calling to personal llm.
+Support multi llm, header api key, chat history, redis to store chat history, and chat history to prompt for context.

 ## Project Structure
 ```